CipherWraithSec/Task-Management-Platform/README.md

 - Soft deletion
 - Task history tracking
 - API pagination, sorting and filtering
+- Data validation and transformation with pipes

 Frontend includes the following:

-- Nextjs UI frontend to create, update, delete and view tasks
+- Nextjs UI with app router and server side fetching
 - Add a new task by providing a title and description.
 - Edit the title, description, and status of an existing task.
 - Delete tasks (with a confirmation).